stajichlab/PHYling/README.md

 By default, the alignment is performed using the _hmmalign_ method.
 However, users have the option to switch to using _muscle_ by specifying the `-M/--method muscle` flag.

-By default, each alignment result is output separately and is expected to resolve their phylogeny by consensus tree method.
+Finally, each alignment result is output separately.
-If you prefer to use concatenate strategy.
-You can concatenate all the alignment by passing `-c/--concat`.
+You can decide whether you want to concatenate them in the tree module.
 See all the options with `phyling align --help`.

 ```